madebyjake/md5sift/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

+## Contributing

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.